 Don’t embellish stories!

 I like a family history book like anyone else.
-But when it has been embellished with fanciful events that may or may not have happened then it can really be off putting for me.
+But when it has been embellished with fanciful events that may or may not have happened then it can be off-putting for me.

 Some guidebooks approve of this approach when it comes to writing a family history book.